MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!NOTE]
 > The recent Windows 11 announcement was focused on the PC version of Windows.
 We recently launched a [major OS update to HoloLens 2 in October 2021](#windows-holographic-version-21h2), and we are working on more upcoming releases based on customer feedback.

-## Windows Holographic, version 21H2 - September 2021 Update
+## Windows Holographic, version 21H2 - November 2021 Update

 - Build 20348.XXXX